Rents spike as big-pocketed investors buy mobile home parks

 When that didn't happen and a new lease with a 6% increase was imposed this year, they formed an association.
 About half the residents launched a rent strike in May, prompting Cook Properties to send out about 30 eviction notices.

-“All they care about is raising the rent because they only care about the money,” said Jeremy Ward, 49, who gets by on just over $1,000 a month in disability payments after his legs suffered nerve damage in a car accident.
+“All they care about is raising the rent because they only care about the money,” said Jeremy Ward, 49, who gets by on slightly more than $1,000 a month in disability payments after his legs suffered nerve damage in a car accident.

 He was recently fined $10 for using a leaf blower.
 “I’m disabled," he said.
 "You guys aren’t doing your job and I get a violation?”